edwinrainville/AMATH583/ps5/Questions.rst

 * For the different approaches to parallelization, were there any major differences in how much parallel speedup that you saw?

-For each different approach to parallelization we see
+For each different approach to parallelization we see that the tasks method using an asynchronous launch method and a recursive algorithm gives the highest performance.
+The largest differences in performance came between the